-Kombucha, once a product with a small but devoted following, has surged so much in popularity that it's largely left behind its somewhat crunchy reputation.
-It's no longer available at just health stores; it's now even stocked at some drugstores.
+Kombucha, once a product with a small but devoted following, has surged so much in popularity that it's largely left behind its crunchy reputation.
+No longer only available at health stores, it's now even stocked at some drugstores.
 But what is it exactly, and what's all the fuss?

 The short answer: kombucha is a fermented, probiotic tea that's tart, lightly sweetened, and slightly effervescent.

 The long answer: Whether homemade or store-bought, kombucha gets its characteristic tang and effervescence from a fermentation process somewhat similar to brewing vinegar.
 Tea, sweetener, a SCOBY (short for symbiotic culture of bacteria and yeast), and flavor additives like fruit juice or ginger are combined and fermented in a process that lasts about 10 days.

 Though made with yeast, kombucha is only mildly alcoholic — most brews are no more than 0.5 percent alcohol by volume.
 The yeast component of the SCOBY works in concert with bacteria, with some of the sweetener converting into alcohol (from yeast activity) and some into acetic acid (from bacterial activity), resulting in a product that's not overwhelmingly alcoholic, tart, or sweet.